Inference-Time Code Selection via Symbolic Equivalence Partitioning: Introduction

-Applying symbolic execution to arbitrary LLM-generated code can be intractable due to path explosion---the exponential growth of execution states in complex loops---and the tendency of solvers to search for invalid counterexamples outside the intended input domain.
-We address these challenges by introducing SMT-Constrained Pruning, a technique that injects domain-specific constraints as Satisfiability Modulo Theories (SMT) assumptions.
-These constraints effectively prune the search space, focusing the symbolic engine on valid input domains relevant to the problem statement.
+In this paper, we propose \textbf{Symbolic Equivalence Partitioning (SEP)}, an inference-time selection framework for LLM-generated code.
+SEP first uses problem-provided public examples, when available, as a lightweight grounding filter.
+Candidates that fail these examples are removed before symbolic analysis, reducing the chance that a large correlated-wrong group dominates selection.
+SEP then applies bounded symbolic execution to partition the surviving candidates by functional behavior over valid inputs and selects a representative from the dominant partition.
+When explicit input-domain constraints are available, SEP injects them as solver-side assumptions to focus symbolic search on valid inputs.

-Our contributions are as follows: \begin{itemize} \item We introduce \textbf{Symbolic Equivalence Partitioning (SEP)}, an inference-time selection framework that groups LLM-generated programs by semantic behavior under symbolic execution and selects from the dominant equivalence class. \item We propose \textbf{SMT-Constrained Pruning}, which injects domain constraints as solver-level assumptions to reduce invalid symbolic exploration and mitigate path explosion in competitive-programming style tasks. \item We evaluate our method on HumanEval+ and LiveCodeBench across eight models and three sampling budgets, showing strong and consistent gains over Pass@1 and strong reranking baselines without requiring any additional LLM inference beyond the initial $N$ candidate generations. \end{itemize}
+Integrating these techniques into a unified framework, we make the following contributions: \begin{itemize} \item We introduce \textbf{Symbolic Equivalence Partitioning (SEP)}, an inference-time selection framework that filters candidates using problem-provided public examples, applies bounded symbolic execution with optional domain constraints added as solver-side assumptions, and selects from the dominant behavioral partition. \item We evaluate SEP on HumanEval+ and LiveCodeBench across seven models and three sampling budgets, showing strong gains over Pass@1 and competitive reranking baselines without requiring auxiliary test generation, learned verifiers, or additional LLM inference beyond the initial $N$ candidate generations. \end{itemize}